Information about Kayangan Lake

-Kayangan Lake is one of the most popular sights on the island and is included in the Coron island-hopping cruises that depart from town on a regular basis.
-It is also one of the cleanest waters in Asia.
+Kayangan Lake in Palawan, is one of the most popular Coron tourist spots and is included in Coron island-hopping tours that depart from town on a regular basis.
+It is also one of the cleanest lakes in Asia.

-Getting to Kayangan Lake itself involves quite a few steps, but it is with confidence that the entire journey will be worth it once you see this breathtaking body of water and its picturesque surroundings.
-First, you need to reach Coron.
-Coming from Manila, take a flight to Busuanga Airport.
-Upon arrival, you will then ride a shuttle van to get to Coron Town proper.
+Getting to Kayangan Lake itself involves quite a long trip, but it is with confidence that the entire journey will be worth it once you see this breathtaking body of water and its picturesque surroundings.
+First, you need to travel to Coron in Palawan.
+Coming from Manila, take a flight to Coron Busuanga Airport.
+Upon arrival, you will then ride Coron transfers which are usually shuttle vans, to get to your hotel in Coron Town proper.
 Coron is also accessible via sea travel, with ferry trips coming from Manila.

 The town of Coron is where most resorts, hotels, and restaurants are located, and the jumpoff point to reach Kayangan Lake, which is located in Coron Island.